avantrec/avantrec.github.io/sonoplus/faq.md

 ## What's included?

-SonoPlus is a compact Raspberry Pi 4 computer, housed in the official red and white Raspberry Pi case.
-Included are a preinstalled 32GB memory card, an official Raspberry Pi USB-C power supply, and a 2m Ethernet cable.
+SonoPlus is a fully assembled and preconfigured Raspberry Pi 4 computer, housed in the official red and white Raspberry Pi case.
+Included are a 32GB memory card containing the SonoPlus software, an official Raspberry Pi USB-C power supply, and a 2m Ethernet cable.

 ![SonoPlus](/images/20190831-DSC_8919-PClr-2.jpg)